 When creating his highly detailed fantasy world, George R. R. Martin based much of Game of Thrones on medieval European history.
-In particular, Martin drew heavily from the War of the Roses, which pitted the honorable North against the cunning South.
-We've written about how The Red Wedding was based on two historical events.
-Here are seven more possible historical connections.
+In particular, Martin drew heavily from the War of the Roses; here are seven more possible historical connections.

-1. King Joffrey is Edward of Lancaster.
+1. Joffrey had some things in common with Edward of Lancaster.

 Theon grew up in Winterfell as a ward to Lord Eddard Stark and a surrogate brother to Robb.
 Following the outbreak of the War of the Five Kings, Theon was one of Robb’s most trusted advisors.
 After Robb sent Theon to meet with his father, Balon Greyjoy, Theon turned on his friend and invaded the North.